socrata-platform/nbe-dataset-migrator/README.md

 ```
 After installing the gem you should be able to use the `dataset_migrator` utility from the command line.
 * The gem should support ruby versions 1.9.3 and up.
+* This requires another private gem: [core-auth-ruby](https://github.com/socrata/core-auth-ruby)
+  * It will probably be necessary to include it directly in your Gemfile, as well.

 ### Running the command line utility
 * Looks for Socrata username & password from environment variables: `$SOCRATA_USER` & `$SOCRATA_PASSWORD`